kjaffel/GUI_Phas2OuterTracker/README.md

 pyuic5 -x Login/ssh.ui -o ssh.py
 ```

 - N.B:
-  GUIRun.py
-- should be able to run all window mentionned above
+- GUIRun.py -> should be able to run all window mentionned above
-- Work in progress ...
+- Work still in progress ...